mc3/serverPKI/docs/operation.rst

                             Do not distribute/change TLSA resource records.

       Maintenance and administrative actions.:
-        --encrypt-keys      Encrypt all keys in DB.Configuration parameter db_encryption_key must point at a file, containing a usable passphrase.
+        -X, --encrypt-keys  Encrypt all keys in DB.Configuration parameter db_encryption_key must point at a file, containing a usable passphrase.
-        --decrypt-keys      Replace all keys in the DB by their clear text version.Configuration parameter db_encryption_key must
+        -Y, --decrypt-keys  Replace all keys in the DB by their clear text version.Configuration parameter db_encryption_key must
                             point at a file, containing a usable passphrase.
         -I, --issue-local-CAcert
                             Issue a new local CA cert, used for issuing future local server/client certs.
-        --register          Register a new account at LetsEncrypt, This action may not be combined with other actions.
+        -Z, --register      Register a new account at LetsEncrypt, This action may not be combined with other actions.
         -n, --check-only    Do syntax check of configuration data.
 Produce a listing of cert meta and related cert instances if